ZSherkat/turbulence_2D/README.md

+## Turbulence_2D

-# Turbulence_2D
+# Data

-Data can be loaded using the xarray package,
+Data are generatated by using dedalus package and can be loaded using the xarray package.
+Time-evolving simulation is considered on a 1024*1024 uniform grid and collected snapshots separated in time.

-Load entire xarray dataset for a given snapshot\
-import xarray\
-dataset = xarray.open_dataset('snapshots_s1.nc')